JohnStov/PaketPresentation/slides/index.md

 ## Where has it come from?

-Developed by members of the FSharp community who were frustrated with the shortcomings of NuGet
+Developed by members of the FSharp community frustrated with the shortcomings of NuGet

 They tried to submit patches to NuGet, but the NuGet team refused them